 However, a lot of questions arise when business owners consider switching from expense reimbursements and / or small business credit cards to a corporate credit card.
 In this article, we’ll discuss corporate credit cards, how they work, and how they might benefit your company.

 If your business isn’t a good fit for a corporate credit card, check out Chase’s business credit cards.
-They offer both travel and cash-back rewards as well as competitive rates.
+Chase Ink Business CashSM Credit Card, offers cash back rewards as well as competitive rates.
 Also, you can get employee cards at no additional cost and set spending limits for each card.
-Apply in minutes.

 What Is a Corporate Credit Card?